fransfela/fransfela/_pages/en-us/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I'm a Perceptual Evaluation Engineer at [Jabra](https://www.jabra.com/), where I work on audio-video quality assessment for enterprise communication devices.
-I hold a PhD in [Your Field] from [Your University], focusing on perceptual modeling and subjective evaluation methodologies.
+I hold a PhD in [Perceptual Evaluation of Immersive Audio-visual Technology] (https://orbit.dtu.dk/en/publications/perceptual-evaluation-of-immersive-audiovisual-quality) from [Technical University of Denmark](https://electro.dtu.dk/), focusing on perceptual modeling and subjective evaluation methodologies.

-My research interests span **audio quality assessment**, **psychoacoustics**, **machine learning for quality prediction**, and increasingly, **Natural Language Processing** and **Item Response Theory** applications in perceptual evaluation.
+My research interests span **audio-video quality assessment**, **psychoacoustics**, **machine learning for quality prediction**, and increasingly, **Natural Language Processing** and **Item Response Theory** applications in perceptual evaluation.

 Beyond my technical work, I'm passionate about mentoring aspiring researchers.
 Through [MentoringBangRandy](/mentoring/), I provide 1-on-1 guidance for Indonesian students pursuing Master's, PhD, and Postdoc opportunities internationally.

 **Current focus:**
-- Developing next-generation audio quality metrics
+- Developing next-generation audio-video quality metrics
 - Bridging perceptual science with machine learning
 - Helping researchers navigate their academic journey